Cramer Group

 This project aims to develop well-defined chromium complexes that form active catalyst species by mild, external triggers, such as visible light.
 We envision these to enable catalytic applications in the cleavage of strong bonds and in the upconversion of bioderived feedstocks to useful products.

-What they expect from students
+What we expect from the students

 We are looking for motivated students with basic knowledge on molecular inorganic chemistry and/or computational chemistry.
 Depending on your interest, projects are available with both experimental and computational focus.
 As we are a new and currently hiring research group, projects can be expanded into a Master or PhD thesis!